Operation

 The path can contain variable path fragments.
 These fragments can be accessed inside an action.
 The following list describes the syntax.

-No variable path fragment only the request to/product
+• /product No variable path fragment only the request to /product matches this route

-Simple variable path fragment.
+• /product/:product_id Simple variable path fragment.
 This route matches to any value except a slash.
-I.e./product/foo
+I.e. /product/foo or /product/12 matches this route

-Variable path fragment which matches all values.
-I.e./file/foo/bar
+• /file/*path Variable path fragment which matches all values.
+I.e. /file/foo/bar or /file/12 matches this route

 Scopes

-The scopes field defines a set of scopes assigned to a route.
-If the route is protected, an end user needs to obtain a scope in order to access the endpoint.
+The scopes field defines a set of scopes assigned to an operation.
+If the operation is protected, an end user needs to obtain a scope in order to access the endpoint.

 Action